Immigrant Artist Program (IAP)

 Through the Immigrant Artist Program (IAP), New York Foundation for the Arts is building and serving a community of artists with diverse backgrounds who share the experience of immigration.

 We connect artists with services and resources to foster their creative careers, gain support and exposure for their work, and integrate into the cultural world of New York and beyond while upholding their distinct identities.

 IAP consists of three components:

-- The Immigrant Artist Mentoring Program pairs emerging foreign-born artists with artists who have received a NYSCA/NYFA Artist Fellowship and/or past participants of the program.
-The mentors interact with their mentees one-on-one for a period of three months, guiding them to achieve specific goals and providing them with broader access to urban cultural centers through an exchange of ideas, resources and experiences.
+The program pairs emerging foreign-born artists with artists who have received a NYSCA/NYFA Artist Fellowship and/or past participants of the program.
+The mentors interact with their mentees one-on-one, guiding them to achieve specific goals and providing them with broader access to urban cultural centers through an exchange of ideas, resources, and experiences.

 The Immigrant Artist Program is made possible by the generous support of Deutsche Bank and Con Edison, with additional support provided by The Hearst Foundation and Stavros Niarchos Foundation.

 Image: Matthew Cusick (Fellow in Painting ’06), Course of Empire (Mixmaster 1), 2003